 In the example below, the members will be working their same respective shifts for the entire week.
 To save time on manual effort, the same schedule can be copied throughout the rest of the week.

 Additionally, the same shift schedule for the week can be copied over to future dates using the copy schedule function.

 Just click on the Copy schedule button located at the upper right area.
-Then, choose whether or not to include the Shift notes, Time off, Activities, Open shifts.
+Then, choose whether or not to include the Microsoft Teams Shifts notes, Time off, Activities, Open shifts.
 Lastly, choose the destination date for the copied schedule.
 Click on the Copy button to initiate the copy process.

 At this point, suppose that you’ve already created and finalized your team’s schedule.
 However, these schedules will not reflect on your team member’s view yet simply because the schedule hasn’t been published yet.